jeppeter/extargsparse4sh/README.md

 > [extargsparse](https://github.com/jeppeter/extargsparse) transport for bash

 ### Release History
+* Jan 31st 2017 Release 0.2.6 to fixup bug in the extargsparse when environment for count type
 * Jan 28th 2017 Release 0.2.4 to port extargsparse4sh to OS X Sierra
 * Jan 3rd 2017 Release 0.2.2 to fixup the bug in multiple definition of same target
 * Nov 13th 2016 Release 0.2.0 to make compatible with quote string like "\"variable\""